sscotty71/alopq/README.md

-# alopq
+# pgutilities

-Another list of postgresql queries
+Some useful queries